iamarijit05/To-Do-List/README.md

 A simple and responsive To-Do List web application built using HTML, CSS, and JavaScript.
 This project allows users to add, delete, and mark tasks as complete — perfect for beginners to practice DOM manipulation and local storage.

-🚀 Features
+🚀 Features:

 ✅ Add new tasks
 ❌ Delete tasks
 ✔️ Mark tasks as completed
 💾 Save tasks in browser using Local Storage
 📱 Responsive design for mobile and desktop

 🛠️ Tech Stack

-HTML – Structure of the app
+1. HTML – Structure of the app

-CSS – Styling and layout
+2. CSS – Styling and layout

-JavaScript – Functionality and interactivity
+3. JavaScript – Functionality and interactivity